Jorge Soler Player Props: Marlins vs. Braves

 Jorge Soler At The Plate

-- Soler has driven in a run in six games this year (21.4%), including two games with multiple runs batted in.
+- In six games this season (20.7%), Soler has picked up an RBI, including two games with multiple runs batted in.

-- In 10 of 28 games this year, he has scored, including multiple runs once.
+- He has scored at least once 10 times this year (34.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.